andrzejwichert/qai/README.md

-#  Quantum Artificial Intelligence with Qiski
+#  Quantum Artificial Intelligence with Qiskit

 This project aims at teaching you the fundamentals of Quantum Artificial Intelligence with Qiskit.
 It contains the example code of my  CRC Press/Taylor & Francis book, Quantum Artificial Intelligence, Andreas Wichert, 2024 http://web.tecnico.ulisboa.pt/andreas.wichert/